jmadelaine/encode-words/README.md

 # Encode Words

-An Anki add-on that boosts vocab recall through pre-review encoding.
+An Anki add-on that boosts vocab retention via a one-time initial encoding step.

 _[🔗 View on AnkiWeb](https://ankiweb.net/shared/info/1199836940)_

-Anki was originally designed for reviewing information that has already been studied, with its strength lying in spaced repetition rather than initial learning.
-However, it is commonly used by language learners who rely on large prebuilt vocabulary decks containing thousands of words they have never encountered before.
-In these situations, the crucial initial encoding phase is missing, and Anki’s learning steps are not sufficient to form a strong initial memory trace for entirely new vocabulary.
+Anki was originally designed for reviewing information that has already been learned, with its strength lying in spaced repetition rather than initial exposure.
+But many language learners rely on prebuilt vocabulary decks containing words they have never seen before.
+In these cases, Anki's learning steps often fail to create a strong initial memory trace, leading to weak retention, frequent lapses, and demotivating review sessions.

-This add-on fills that gap by providing an initial encoding process in the form of a guided routine (around 60 seconds per word).
-The routine strengthens the core meaning (semantic encoding), deepens memory through imagery and associations (elaborative encoding), and reinforces the written form through motor practice (form encoding).
-A strong initial memory trace makes later reviews more efficient, more stable, and far less likely to lapse.
+This add-on fills that gap by providing a **one-time encoding routine for new vocabulary** before a card enters the review queue.
+The routine takes about 60 seconds per word and applies several scientifically supported encoding techniques to create a deep memory trace.
+Strong initial encoding results in faster reviews that are far less prone to lapses, and increases the number of new words that can be learned per day.

 ## Instructions